rackerlabs/rackspace-how-to/content/rackspace-email/rackspace-webmail.md

 When you log in, Rackspace provides the following options:

-- **Remember this info** - Select teh checkbox to allow Rackspace to interact with your browser to remember your login information
+- **Remember this info** - Select the checkbox to allow Rackspace to interact with your browser to remember your login information.
 - **Use SSL** - SSL stands for Secure Socket Layer, which means when you log in, your data is encrypted.
 Select the checkbox to enable SSL.

 ### Contacts